FREEDuu/UTMB_index_precision/README.md

 ```bash
 streamlit run frontend.py
 ```
-to run the code and see the results
+to run the code and see the results ( in the ) ScrapingUTMB folder

+### All the data are in json format in the ScrapingUTMB/data_races folder

 ![Screenshot from 2024-11-15 15-31-28](https://github.com/user-attachments/assets/f68d4482-83be-4fc1-bc22-89a2041c4180)